Astigmatism Contact Lenses

 Don’t worry.
 We have turned this situation around many times with specially designed contact lenses to enhance the effect of the surgery.
 They act similarly to the Ortho-K lenses described in the article “Improve Your Vision While You Sleep”.
 These contacts gently re-shape the corneal curvature to the desired prescription, and stabilize the vision to a more satisfactory level.

-Another option is to wear semi-rigid gas permeable lenses underneath or on top of a soft lens.
-This is called “piggybacking”, and it provides the clear vision of a hard lens with the comfort of a soft lens.
+Another option is to wear hard gas permeable lenses over soft lenses.
+This is called “piggybacking”, and it provides the clear vision of a hard lens with better comfort than a hard lens alone.

-The newest option is using the SynergEyes™ A hybrid lens (http://www.quarterlambda.com/).
-This combines a hard center with a soft outer skirt, and also provides the clear vision of a hard lens with the comfort of a soft lens.
+Another option is the SynergEyes™ hybrid lens (http://www.synergeyes.com/).
+This combines a hard center with a soft outer skirt, providing the clear vision of a hard lens with the comfort of a soft lens.
 Dr Jeruss is one of the first doctors in the world to start fitting this amazing lens!